xqwen/fastenloc/tutorial/README.md

 Optional:

++ ``-s``: shrinkage parameter, similar to the shrinkage parameter used in ridge regression.
+It takes any non-negative value and shrinks the enrichment esitmate towards 0..
+When it is set to 0, no shrinkage will be applied.
+A large value indicates strong shrinkage.
+The default value is set to 1.0.
 + ``-thread``: number of parallel threads for analysis.
 By default, a single thread is used
-+ ``-pc``: specify the shrinkage prior/pseudo count in the enrichment analysis.
-By default, pc = 1. increase pc values if the enrichment estimates have large estimated variance.
 + ``-prefix``: specify the prefix for the output files.